MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-servers/eslz-arc-servers-connectivity.md

 #### Direct connection

 Azure Arc-enabled servers offer [direct connectivity to Azure public endpoints](/azure/azure-arc/servers/network-requirements#networking-configuration).
-With this connectivity method, all machine agents use a public endpoint to open a connection to the internet.
+With this connectivity method, all machine agents use a public endpoint to open a connection to Azure via the internet.
 The connected machine agent for Linux and Windows securely communicates outbound to Azure via the HTTPS protocol (TCP/443).

 When you use the direct connection method, review your internet access for the connected machine agent.
 We recommend that you configure the [required network rules](/azure/azure-arc/servers/network-requirements).

-#### Proxy server or firewall connection (optional)
+#### Proxy server or firewall connection

 If your machine uses a firewall or a proxy server to communicate over the internet, the agent connects outbound via the HTTPS protocol.